smXplorer/AlliGator/docs/source/alligator-decay-fitting.rst

 previously for single decays.
 In addition, it is possible to generate one or more plots of the evolution of selected fit parameters across the series, using the *Displayed Fit Parameters* array.
-These plots will be output in the *Lifetime Graph* of the **Lifetime Analysis** panel (see corresponding manual page).
+These plots will be output in the *Lifetime \& Other Parameters* Graph of the **Lifetime Analysis** panel (see the corresponding :ref:`manual page <alligator-lifetime-and-other-parameters-panel>` ).
 Parameters that can be displayed can be chosen from the following list:

 .. image:: images/AlliGator-Fit-Parameters.png
    :align: center

+.

 This list includes the fit parameters and derived quantities, such as the mean lifetimes <tau>_a and <tau>_i or fractions f1_a and f1_i (for the